[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 I am truly happy to be able to study with such excellent students like you.

-I will continue to do my best in making videos so that you can enjoy learning Korean.
+I will do my best to make videos so you can enjoy learning Korean.

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요!